cu2/aldebaran/README.md

 # Aldebaran

-Aldebaran (ALD) is a 16-bit computer with 64kB RAM emulated in Python.
+Aldebaran is a 16-bit computer with 64kB RAM emulated in Python.

-The specs are partly (from a large distance) based on the IBM PC XT.
+The specs are partly based on the IBM PC XT, but mostly follow my own design, based on ideas coming from various sources.
 In spite of the totally inefficient technology (namely Python) it reached the blazing speed of 10-15 kHz on a Macbook Air.

-The project is under heavy construction...
+The project is under construction: the architecture, the instruction set and the assembly language are not final/ready yet.
+Not to mention the missing devices, operating system or high-level language.